stratum-mining/stratumprotocol.org/src/index.md

 layout: HomeLayout
 background: /assets/hero-bg.jpg
 heroImage: /assets/stratum-v2-icon-with-text.svg
-heroText: A complete, open-source and community-managed implementation of the Stratum V2 protocol.
+heroText1: A complete, open-source and community-managed implementation of the Stratum V2 protocol.
 Stratum V2 increases security, makes data transfers more efficient, and reduces mining infrastructure requirements.
-It also introduces three new sub-protocols that let miners select transaction sets and improve decentralization by negotiating with pools,
+It also introduces three new sub-protocols that let miners select transaction sets and
-heroTextHighlight: improving decentralization
+heroTextHighlight: improve decentralization
+heroText2: by negotiating with pools.
 tagline: One giant leap for bitcoin mining.
 documentationCtaText: Explore GitHub
 documentationCtaLink: https://github.com/stratum-mining/stratum